Contributing Towards Digital India: Playboxtv Launches Flagship Android Box To Digitalize Cable TV Boxes Into Connected TV Experience

 Date

-Mumbai (Maharashtra) [India], November 20: PlayboxTV has launched PlayboxTV ONE, a cutting-edge Android TV box with plans starting from of Rs.
+PlayboxTV has launched PlayboxTV ONE, a cutting-edge Android TV box with plans starting from of Rs.
 149. It is aimed to transform ordinary televisions into smart entertainment hubs.
 Designed to meet the evolving needs of viewers as an all-in-one solution and elevate the entertainment experience for millions across India.
-PlayboxTV will offer its users access to 30 OTTs including premium platforms like Disney Hotstar, Sony LIV, Zee5 etc. Along with this you can also enjoy 400 live TV channels, 200 games, sports and podcasts.
+PlayboxTV will offer its users access to 30+ OTTs including premium platforms like Disney+ Hotstar, Sony LIV, Zee5 etc. Along with this you can also enjoy 400+ live TV channels, 200+ games, sports and podcasts.

 According to the Telecom Regulatory Authority of India (TRAI) there are 320 million households in India out of which only 182 million households have access to television sets including linear and non-linear services.
 By 2026 this figure is expected to rise to 202 million.